FraudBlogger.com

 Man Sentenced For Massive Atlanta Mortgage Scam

-Leslie Rector has been sentenced to seven years in prison for co-leading a $112 million mortgage fraud in Atlanta.
-His accomplice, Phillip Hill, was sentenced earlier and will spend 28 years behind bars for his role in the scheme.
+Leslie Rector has been sentenced to seven years in prison for co-leading a $112 million mortgage fraud in

 read story from The Atlanta Business Chronicle